mcclellandj/pop-song-classification/README.md

-## Text classification : Predicting a pop song's genre from its lyrics
+## Predicting a pop song's genre from its lyrics

 ![Image 1](images/song_stats.png)